-Representation - Perspectives - Discrimination - Diversity - Acceptance
+Representation - Perspectives - Stereotype - Diversity - Acceptance

 We will be exploring the work of Monet in the first half term to learn about impressionism.
 Impressionists paint an impression of "real life", however we ask, if artists are painting what they see, is this real life?
 Is art a version of reality?
 Can art show what is really there?